EPID Record

 init_record

-If STPL is a constant link, initialize VAL with it’s value and set UDF to false.
+If STPL is a constant link, initialize VAL with its value and set UDF to false.

 Call init_record routine in device support.
 For “Soft Channel” device support this does nothing.
 For “Fast Epid” device support this establishes the connection to the fastPIDServer server.